samiradiebire/samiradiebire.github.io/index.md

 # Welcome!

-I am a first year PhD Candidate in the Department of Government at the University of Essex.
+I am a second year PhD Candidate in the Department of Government at the University of Essex.

 <!--figure>
   <img src="/assets/images/samfav.jpeg" class="profile">